-Name Position Reason for not being Independent Mr Norm Zillman Co Chairman Mr Zillman is a substantial shareholder in the company Mr Chao Yang Co Chairman Mr Yang is an executive within the Yunnan Copper Industies Group which is a substantial shareholder of the company.
-Dr Mark Elliott Non-Executive Director Dr Elliott is a substantial shareholder of the company Mr Jason Beckton Managing Director Mr Beckton is employed in an executive capacity Mr Liang Zhong Non-Executive Director Mr Zhong is an executive within the Yunnan Copper Industies Group which is a substantial shareholder of the company.
-Mr Zewen Yang Executive Director Mr Yang is employed in an executive capacity
+Name Position Reason for not being Independent Norm Zillman Co Chairman Mr Zillman is a substantial shareholder in the company Chao Yang Co Chairman Mr Yang is an executive within the Yunnan Copper Industies Group which is a substantial shareholder of the company.
+Mark Elliott Non-Executive Director Dr Elliott is a substantial shareholder of the company Jason Beckton Managing Director Mr Beckton is employed in an executive capacity Liang Zhong Non-Executive Director Mr Zhong is an executive within the Yunnan Copper Industies Group which is a substantial shareholder of the 7 Faranti a Diametra company.
+Zewen Yang Executive Director Mr Yang is employed in an executive capacity